carlwelchdesign/react-native-message-loader/README.md

 react-native run-ios
 ```

-Press the blue settings bar to change the settings for limit nd interval
+Press the blue bar to change the settings for limit and interval